hatemhosny/gh-action-example/README.md

 };
 ```

-- This is a JSON file for LiveCodes project in the `.livecodes` folder.
+- This is a JSON file for a LiveCodes project in the `.livecodes` folder.
 It can be either a project [configuration object](https://livecodes.io/docs/configuration/configuration-object) or a playground [embed object](https://livecodes.io/docs/sdk/js-ts#createplayground):

 **.livecodes/hello-world.json**